Feds Arrest Warren County Oath Keeper Seen With Trump Ally Roger Stone Before Capitol Riots

 - Related story -- Capitol Riot Suspect From Camden County Arrested

+“If he was evading arrest like the government did suggest, he would not have gone to work,” Gold said.

+U.S. Magistrate Judge Andrew Krause granted Minuta’s bid for release, requiring him to surrender all 10 of his registered weapons.
+He will be allowed to fly to New York for business.

-However, a judge released Minuta on bail, saying that he “was not engaged in any acts of violence on Jan.
+Krause said that Minuta “was not engaged in any acts of violence on Jan.
 6. I think it is an overstatement of the situation to say that because Mr. Minuta was wearing particular gear he is predisposed to particular acts of violence.”

 Stone, a Fairfield County, Connecticut, native who attended high school in Northern Westchester County (John Jay in Lewisboro), made a statement to ABC News alleging that he does not know Minuta, nor was he “familiar with his name prior to his being identified in earlier media stories where it was alleged that he was involved in illegal events up at the Capitol."